 I’ve got war refugees in my home today.
 I mean my daughter’s fellow second-year students from the animation program at Sapir College, located right next to Sderot.
 The campus is under fire and has shut its gates, so these budding cartoonists are unable to work on their projects or attend their classes.
-The studies are so intense, and the how to buy viagra creative energy so high, that they all look like lost souls when they are denied their storyboards and cameras.
+The studies are so intense, and the creative energy so high, that they all look like lost souls when they are denied their storyboards and cameras.

 Their displacement is nothing compared to the suffering the Palestinians in the Gaza Strip have been enduring since Saturday, nor compared to that of the permanent residents of Sderot and other southern Israeli towns near Gaza, those who don’t have homes up north to flee to.